rjsf-team/react-jsonschema-form/docs/validation.md

 ### Custom schema validation

-To have your schemas validated against any other meta schema than draft-07 (the current version of [JSON Schema](http://json-schema.org/)), make sure your schema has `$schema` field that enables validator to use correct meta schema.
+To have your schemas validated against any other meta schema than draft-07 (the current version of [JSON Schema](http://json-schema.org/)), make sure your schema has a `$schema` attribute that enables the validator to use the correct meta schema.
 For example:

 ```json
 {